Emerald: The May Birthstone

-The Vedas which is the holy scriptures of the Indians, talk of a precious green gem and its healing properties.
-They believed emeralds promised good luck and enhances well-being.
+The Vedas which are the holy scriptures of the Indians, talk of a precious green gem and its healing properties.
+They believed emeralds promised good luck and enhanced well-being.
 The treasure chests of Indian maharajas and maharanis have been found containing wonderful emeralds.

 The name emerald comes from the Greek 'smaragdos' via the Old French 'esmeralde' which means 'green gemstone'.

-Emerald is also said to have the ability to sharpen the wits, confer riches and power as well as to predict future events.
-It is also said to strengthen the memory.
+Emerald is also said to have the ability to sharpen the wits, confer riches and power as well as predict future events.

-Wear an Emerald out of sight and near the heart to attract love (especially in older women) or wear an Emerald openly for healing a relationship after a separation or infidelity.
+Wear an emerald out of sight and near the heart to attract love (especially in older women) or wear an emerald openly for healing a relationship.

 Wipe emeralds with a soft cloth and recharge the powers within this stone by the waxing moon.